-Murnong Harvest Festival
+Murnong Gathering Harvest Festival

 The traditional staple food of Aboriginal people of South East Australia, the Murnong (or Yam-Daisy) is now close to extinction on much of the grassy plains that spread across the northern and western districts.
-Murnong and other plants that are important to the Wurundjeri people, are part of a cultural land restoration project on the Merri Creek near Connolly Avenue, Coburg by the Merri Murnong Group (sub-group of Friends of Merri Creek) in collaboration with the Wurundjeri Tribe Council.
+Murnong and other plants that are important to the Wurundjeri people, are part of a cultural land restoration project on the Merri Creek near Connolly Avenue, Coburg by the Merri-Murnong Group (local volunteers) in collaboration with the Wurundjeri Tribe Council.

-Every year in November, the community celebrates the Murnong harvest festival and learns about and engages in Wurundjeri culture.
-Activities typically include: a Tanderum ceremony; traditional dance performance and dreamtime stories; boomerang painting and throwing; spear throwing demonstrations; didgeridoo lessons; craft stalls; and of course the Murnong harvest and bake.
+Every year in November, the community celebrates the Murnong Gathering Harvest Festival and learns about and engages in Wurundjeri culture.
+Activities include a Welcome to Country by a Wurundjeri elder and other cultural practices, for example dance performance and stories.
+Of course, Murnong and other tubers cook-up and tasting are part of the experience.